 An integrated surveillance system does not dictate the end goal for towns and cities but instead allows for flexibility to change according to its growing requirements.

-Rather than creating a wholly connected urban infrastructure straight away, private sector organisations and public authorities can use technology and the vital insights it provides to work out how to develop an evolving smart city as budget and priorities dictate.
+Rather than immediately creating a wholly connected urban infrastructure, private sector organisations and public authorities can use technology and the vital insights it provides to develop an evolving smart city as budget and priorities dictate.

 Making smart connections

-Connecting both the technology and organisations that use them can take several approaches and deliver immediate benefits:
+Connecting both the technology and organisations that use it can take several approaches and deliver immediate benefits:

-• Environment agency and traffic control: in a flood-prone city, water level sensors could be integrated with traffic management systems to automatically identify roads threatened by river bursts and divert traffic to avoid risk, and city congestion and to support emergency responder access.
+• Environment agency and traffic control: water level sensors could be integrated with traffic management systems in a flood-prone city to automatically identify roads threatened by river bursts and divert traffic to avoid risk and city congestion and support emergency responder access.

 • Campus security and police: criminal and anti-social behaviour events occurring within a set radius of a university or college campus could automatically trigger alerts on-screen at the campus security HQ alongside prioritised video feed from locations-relevant campus cameras and persons of interest data.